REVrobotics/node-rhsplib/README.md

 # node-rhsplib

-This package enables Node.js applications to use RHSPlib.
+This package enables Node.js applications to control devices that speak the REV Hub Serial Protocol (such as the REV Robotics Expansion Hub).

 ## Making a release